jayway/cljwordgraph/README.md

     $ cat src/cljwordgraph/core.clj
     (ns cljwordgraph.core)

 The namespace of the test file also matches its physical location.
-The :use directive to ns makes all functions available from the namespaces cljwordgraph.core and clojure.test:
+The `:use` directive to `ns` makes all functions available from the namespaces `cljwordgraph.core` and `clojure.test`:

     $ cat test/cljwordgraph/test/core.clj
     (ns cljwordgraph.test.core